Radcliffe/whim-game/README.md

     $ python -m http.server

-To run tests, you will need to install `npm` and then run the following commands:
+To run tests, you will need to install `npm` and then run the following command:

-    $ npm install
     $ npm test

-If you modify any of the JavaScript source files in the `src` directory, then you should run webpack to rebuild the bundled JavaScript file `dist/main.js` as follows:
+If you modify any of the JavaScript source files in the `src` directory, then you should run the following command to rebuild the bundled JavaScript file.

-    $ ./node_modules/.bin/webpack
+    $ npm run build

 ## Author